Will India, the ‘sleeping giant’ of football, wake up at the Asian Cup?

 AFC Asian Cup 2023: Will India, the ‘sleeping giant’ of football, wake up?

-As India plays its second consecutive Asian Cup. expectations remain low for the team that hasn’t won major titles.
+As India plays its second consecutive Asian Cup, expectations remain low for the team that hasn’t won major titles.

 Mumbai, India – For decades, India has lived with the label of being the “sleeping giant” of football.